CripterHack/pixel-perfect-test/README.md

 # Frontend Technical Interview - Landing Page

-## Overview
+## 📋 Overview
 This project is a responsive landing page developed as part of a frontend technical interview.
 It showcases skills in responsive design, pixel-perfect implementation, and modern web development practices.
-The implementation is based on designs provided through the Zeplin platform, demonstrating the ability to accurately translate design specifications into functional code.
+The implementation is based on designs provided through the Zeplin platform.

-## Design Implementation
-- Original designs provided via Zeplin platform
-- Pixel-perfect implementation following Zeplin specifications
-- Accurate color values and typography from design system
-- Asset management through Zeplin's resource management
-- Precise spacing and layout measurements
-- Style guide compliance

-## Key Features
+## 🎯 Key Features
 - Fully responsive design
 - Pixel-perfect implementation from Zeplin specs
 - Smooth animations and transitions